 Sometimes the only way to get around freely and safely on holiday is to hire a car.
-It may seem like a daunting task, but the last thing you want to be doing after getting off a long flight is reading through contracts and trying to make sure you get the best and safest deal possible.
-The key is to plan ahead; to know what it is you’re looking for and book it before you leave.
-This guide will take you through all you need to know about hiring a car abroad, and what to do when you are there to make sure you are not charged any extra.
+It may seem like a daunting task, but the last thing you want to be doing after getting off a long flight is reading through rental agreement contracts and trying to make sure you get the best and safest deal possible.
+The key is to plan ahead; to know what it is you're looking for and book it before you leave.
+This guide will take you through all you need to know about hiring a car abroad, and what to do when you are there to make sure you are not hit with any extra charges.

 How do I hire a car abroad?

 The key to hiring a car is to plan ahead for all the different factors that might affect this.
 These include:

 - Pick up: It might be easier to pick up a hire car from the airport, but you could potentially get cheaper deals elsewhere.
 Ultimately, the safest way to hire a car is from a respected company at the airport, but it is good to know that isn't the only option.

 - Insurance: It is important to be covered when going abroad, especially if you are driving around somewhere you have never been.

 - Type: Probably the most enjoyable aspect of hiring a car is choosing what sort of car you want.
 Think about where you are driving, how many people, and the type of driving that you will be doing.

 Usually, the car hire firm will include basic insurance cover with the hire price.
 Each company will have a different policy, so it's important to do your research to work out the best deal for you.
 As a rule of thumb, however, the typical things that are covered are: